norcams/winch/docs/monitoring_openstack.rst

                 drop {}
      }

 This is just one of the many ways regular expressions can be used.
-Another example is `line 107 <http://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/conf/logstash.conf#L107>`_ where regular expressions have been used, and a special filter is applied if this expression returns true.
+Another example is `line 107 <http://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/conf/logstash.conf#L107>`_ where regular expressions have been used, and a special filter is applied if the expression returns true.

 The Logstash configuration also has a resource filter if any of the services exceeds it's quota.
 A special filter is applied and the message is tagged so that we can keep a track of these messages more easily.
 Additionally the configuration also consists of a **greedy** filter that match everything that is not matched elsewhere.
 This could be messages about loaded extensions, traceback events or just a general _grokparsefailure.
 These messages are tagged with their own tags respectively, allowing us to go back and adjust filters if necessary.